highlightime/TUD_WEB/README.md

 We made a web page for **selling second-hand items**.

-Loads of files and functions it can provide.
+Loads of files and functions it would provide.

 Table of contents: